EmilVeje/Masters-thesis---xG-modeling/README.md

 # Expected Goals (xG) Modeling - Master Thesis

 ## Overview
 This repository contains the complete R code and analysis for our master thesis on Expected Goals (xG) modeling in football.
+The code is inspired by the work of Ismael Gómez Schmidt and utlizes the work in https://www.datofutbol.cl/blog/xg-model/#data as a starting point.
 The project analyzes unblocked shots from the top 5 European leagues (2017-2018 season) using machine learning approaches, particularly Gradient Boosting Machines (GBM) and Generalized Linear Models (GLM).

 ## Repository Structure